Parathyroid hormone 2 receptor

 Parathyroid hormone 2 receptor is a protein that in humans is encoded by the PTH2R gene.

 Function

 The protein encoded by this gene is a member of the G protein-coupled receptor family 2.
-This protein is a receptor for parathyroid hormone (PTH).
-This receptor is more selective in ligand recognition and has a more specific tissue distribution compared to parathyroid hormone 1 receptor (PTH1R).
-It is activated by PTH but not by parathyroid hormone-like hormone (PTHLH) and is particularly abundant in the brain and pancreas.
+This protein is a receptor for parathyroid hormone (PTH) and parathyroid hormone 2 (PTH2).
+PTH2R is more selective in ligand recognition than the parathyroid hormone 1 receptor, and in particular is not activated by parathyroid hormone-related protein (PTHrP).
+It also has a more specific tissue distribution, and is particularly abundant in the brain and pancreas.

-The molecular interaction of the PTH2 receptor with the peptide TIP39 has been characterized in full 3D molecular detail, identifying among other residues Tyr-318 in transmembrane helix 5 as a key residue for high affinity binding.
+The molecular interaction of PTH2R with the peptide PTH2 (previously TIP39) has been characterized in full 3D molecular detail, identifying among other residues Tyr-318 in transmembrane helix 5 as a key residue for high affinity binding.

 Mechanism

 It is a member of the secretin family of G protein-coupled receptors.
 The activity of this receptor is mediated by G_{s} protein, which activates adenylyl cyclase.